Management and Operations

 Rob Henderson – Systems Administrator

-Rob can be found in the Stove office on Mondays, Wednesdays and Thursdays, dealing with enquiries and helping us maintain effective systems for event and project management.
+Rob can be found in the Stove office on Mondays, Wednesdays and Fridays, dealing with enquiries and helping us maintain effective systems for event and project management.

 Sal Cuddihy – Events Facilitator